-Despite the existence of similar experiments in all sorts of contexts, it is worth stressing that the Argentinean experiment was born independently of the others.
-It is the "communication explosion" principally through the Internet that has enabled the RGT (Red Global de Trueque) to benefit from the strategies of other groups, and thus was able to share its experience with "La Otra Bolsa de Valores" of Mexico, the Ithaca Hours in New York, the heirs of the Canadian LETS, the French SELs and the Dutch Noppels.
-A surprising effect of this contact has been the increased trust in the value and legitimacy of local experience...When we wonder how the Argentinean phenomenon occurred, there are many that acknowledge the weight of the programmes of structural re-adjustment imposed by multilateral organisations.
+Despite the existence of similar experiments in different contexts, it is worth stressing that the Argentinean experiment was born independently of the others.
+It is the "communication explosion", mainly through the Internet, that has enabled the RGT (Red Global de Trueque) to benefit from the strategies of other groups, and thus was able to share its experience with "La Otra Bolsa de Valores" of Mexico, the Ithaca Hours in New York, the heirs of the Canadian LETS, the French SELs and the Dutch Noppels.
+A surprising effect of this contact has been the increased trust in the value and legitimacy of local experience.
+When we wonder how the Argentinean phenomenon occurred, it is easy to acknowledge the influence of the Structural Adjustment Program imposed by multilateral organizations.
 But if we wish to go further in our understanding of the particular circumstances surrounding the emergence of social money, it is obvious that there were more creative inspirations than those that could come from economic, anthropological or social theory.
 Hereafter you will find "the principles" of consensus between the various groups that were able to "re-invent the market" and afterwards, some elements and two texts that have been sources of inspiration for new practices, open to change and looking for new ways.